 PBX is a telephonic system that enables enterprises to connect using external phone lines.
 PBX is a cost-efficient system and offers a more affordable way to get a line for all of your users.
 Telephone companies do not operate PBXs; the VoIP service provider does.

-During the earlier days of PBX, the system uses analog technology.
+During the earlier days of PBX, the system used analog technology.
 Now, the system uses digital technology to manage outgoing and incoming calls.

 Welcome faster turnover rates with a modern, adaptive business phone systems.
 We have a PBX system that fits your business.